flonadb/flonadb/README.md

   required information for multiple applications making it easier to update all applications at once when the connection credentials change.
 It also means you can rotate databases credentials in the proxy more frequently while you rarely rotate of those of the client applications which minimizes downtime.
+- Centralized access management, when using the remote Flona proxy server, clients have access to the server and not the database instances, it means
 - Dynamic reloading of database credentials and configuration properties at runtime.
 - An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes